5 Things to Know About the iOS 12.5.3 Update

 iOS 12.5.3 Update: What’s New

 The iOS 12.5.3 update brings two important security patches to older devices.
-You can learn more about those fixes on Apple’s security website.
+Both of them are related to WebKit and you can learn more about those fixes on Apple’s security website.

 iOS 12.5.3 doesn’t have any known bug fixes or features on board.